 - 1 red onion, thinly sliced

 - Freshly ground black pepper

-- 3 cups packed trimmed arugula, rinsed, spun dry, and chopped coarse
+- 3 cups packed trimmed arugula, coarsely chopped

 - Focaccia bread, halved horizontally (enough for 4 sandwiches)